Echocryxl233/odin_render_system/README.md

 just for learning

 2019-12-04
-1. Reconstruct world position with depth map and matrix[view*projection]^-1, instead of sampleing frag world position
+1. Deferred shading optimize, reconstruct world position with depth map and matrix[view*projection]^-1, instead of sampleing frag world position

 2019-12-02
 1. Fixed bug for lack of memory in every render frame